 Financial inclusion supports inclusive development.
 It is a key enabler for many of the Sustainable Development Goals.
 Notwithstanding progress made to date in advancing financial inclusion, almost half of the world’s young people especially in Africa are financially excluded.

-Young people living in rural areas are also less likely to be financially included.
+Young people and women living in rural areas are also less likely to be financially included.
 The financial services providers report that the hardest young people to serve are those living in rural areas, beyond the reach of existing banking infrastructure.
-Financially excluded youths are more likely to be: Belonging to the poorest 40% of their countries or to socio-economic disadvantaged backgrounds; Unemployed or inactive in the labour market; Less well educated; Female; Living in rural areas.
+Financially excluded youths and women are more likely to be: Belonging to the poorest 40% of their countries or to socio-economic disadvantaged backgrounds; Unemployed or inactive in the labour market; Less well educated; Living in rural areas.

-In addition, these youth are also those most likely to have limited access to digital tools or mobile and internet connectivity.
-This has important implications for policy makers, in terms of where efforts to increase financial inclusion of young people should be concentrated.
+In addition, these youth and women are also those most likely to have limited access to digital tools or mobile and internet connectivity.
+This has important implications for policy makers, in terms of where efforts to increase financial inclusion of young people and women should be concentrated.